 This is because we may be going to market well in advance of their current contract ending if electricity prices fall very low.

-Time management is key, Leading Edge Energy will communicate the timeline of the group tender with participants so that when the offers are submitted, they will be ready to review and execute before offers expire.
+Time management is key, and Leading Edge Energy will communicate the timeline for the group tender to participants so that when the offers are submitted, they will be ready to review and execute before the offers expire.

-You can initially expect an indicative quote initially so that you can review prior to the quotation process.
+You can expect an indicative quote initially so that you can review before the quotation process.

 Then, when the group offer arrives, you are prepared and ready to accept.